phetsims/phet-info/doc/interactive-description-technical-guide.md

 addressed fully, rather than hacked at by using `Node.setPDOMOrder`, although the setter will accept any `Node` in the scene graph.

+Please see `Node.setPDOMOrder` for more documentation and usage examples of `pdomOrder`.

 ### Add alternative-input input listeners

 This step builds out input functionality to support alternative input.
 Many common code components already have this support.
 For sim specific components, work with your designer to design the best keyboard interaction possible.
 Note that this will not always map directly to the mouse/touch interaction.

 PDOM input listeners are set up in the same way as general PhET listeners.
 See `Input.js` for full documentation.
 There are specific events to subscribe to for events from the PDOM.
 Common code listeners, like `PressListener`, are already